-Workers Independent Operators Continuing need for type of service Payer has a continuing need for the type of service that the person provides.
-A payer has a continuing need for service if all persons who perform such services, collectively, spend more than 40 hours a month on average doing the work, or Payer does not have a continuing need for the type of service that the person provides.
+Element of relationship Workers Independent operators Continuing need for type of service Payer has a continuing need for the type of service that the person provides.
+A payer has a continuing need for service if all persons Payer does not have a continuing need for the type of service that the person provides.